griftheorange/topojson-test/README.md

 This will boot up a development server of the application.
 Alternatively, you can run "yarn build" to compile a build version, then run serve -s build.
 This can take a minute or two to compile the build and is not necessary for a project this size.

+Once you're done you should be able to mess around with the project like you see above.
+The features in this implementation are very basic, but again, they provide a great referencepoint and are very easy to expand on.
+As an example, refer to my sm-frontend repo.

+## Components

+The Component tree for this app is very straightforward:

+App -< Canvas -< Globe -< Country

+### App

+App's only function is to render the canvas

+### Canvas

+The canvas component is the top level component that holds the state of everything in the app.
+It's state properties are:

+    - mounted: whether or not the component has fully mounted, used to make sure Globe renders after svg canvas
+    - globeRotation: stores current rotation of globe
+    - selectable: toggles selectability of continents
+    - isRotating: toggles rotation of globe on/off
+    - lamRotationSpeed: speed of rotation on lambda (normal earth rotation direction)
+    - phiRotationSpeed: speed of rotation on phi ("pitch")
+    - gamRotationSpeed: speed of rotation on gamm ("roll")
+    - clock: holds interval clock object for rotatino ticks
+    - scale: holds scale of globe, adjustable

+Canvas generates all the state defaults, the forms to alter state, and increments the globe based on any active timers.
+Once the canvas successfully mounts, the Globe component is called to render next.

+### Globe

 # Default Provided Scripts

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).